MrRobot015/MrRobot015/README.md

 <!--Here are some ideas to get you started:

 - 🔭 I’m currently working on ...-->
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning GraphQl API's
 <!-- 👯 I’m looking to collaborate on -->

 - 🤔 I’m looking for help with Brain Computer Interface (BCI)